OpenNebula/one-mcp/src/static/mcp_server_prompt.md

 1. **MANDATORY FIRST**: Call VM listing MCP tools to check current VM inventory and status
 2. **MANDATORY**: Use MCP monitoring tools to review resource usage and performance metrics
 3. Scale resources: Use MCP tools to adjust CPU, memory, or storage as needed
-4. Manage state: Use MCP tools to start, stop, restart, or suspend VMs based on requirements
+4. Manage state: Use `manage_vm()` to start, stop, restart, or suspend VMs based on requirements. **CRITICAL**: For multiple VMs, you MUST use a single call with a comma-separated list ("1,2,3") or a range ("5..10") instead of multiple individual calls.
 5. Troubleshoot issues: Use MCP tools to check logs, events, and system metrics for problems
 6. Clean up: Use MCP tools to remove VMs when no longer needed to free resources